ringlej/ptxdist/doc/ref_manual.rst

   This is the download URL for the source archive.
 It is a space separated list of URLs.
 PTXdist will try each URL until it finds one that works.
   There are two main reasons to provide more than one URL: 1.
 Additional mirror(s) in case the main location is unavailable.
-2. Some Projects move old versions into a separate directory when a new version is released.
+2. Some projects move old versions into a separate directory when a new version is released.
   Providing both versions of the URL ensures that PTXdist still has a working URL after the next upstream release.